 College Prep: Students wishing to pursue musical theater or vocal performance in college must arrange an in person meeting with their parents/guarantors and myself to state their intent and level of commitment.
 College Prep students will commit to at least one hour of voice lessons each week and will work with an accompanist at least twice per month.
 This is the MINIMUM requirement for college preparatory studies at AB Vocal Studio.
 Additional recommendations will be made for studying musicianship/music theory, dance training, headshots, personal styling etc. Pursuing a performance degree at the college level is extremely competitive.
 It is a serious undertaking that requires commitment and support from the family unit.
 A career in the performing arts can be very rewarding, but it is also extremely challenging.
 I would not be doing my due diligence if I allowed students to enter into it lightly.

 Payment: For students who secure a standing appointment, payment is due at the beginning of the month for all lessons for that month.
-Please make every effort to pay for lessons at the beginning of the month via check, cash, venmo, Cash App, Zelle or PayPal.
+Payment options include check, cash, venmo, Cash App, Zelle, PayPal or the student portal.
 Students who take drop-in lessons may pay per lesson on the day of their lesson.

 Online Lessons: We learned from the pandemic that we can stay connected thanks to technology.
 Zoom lessons are a viable option for any student who cannot attend in-person lessons.
 They should also be utilized by in-person students who may need to quarantine, but are well enough to sing.
 I also reserve the right to offer you a Zoom lesson if I’m feeling under the weather, but well enough to teach.
 Zoom lessons can also be utilized if the student doesn’t have a ride to lessons or has a tight schedule.
 This will help us all stay on track and keep each other safe and healthy.